Andrew K. Demoski School

 The percentage of students achieving proficiency in math is ≤20% (which is lower than the Alaska state average of 39%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is ≤20% (which is lower than the Alaska state average of 42%) for the 2018-19 school year.

-Andrew K. Demoski School's student population of 47 students has grown by 11% over five school years.
+Andrew K. Demoski School's student population of 42 students has declined by 10% over five school years.

 Total Classroom Teachers